 $Recycle.bin folder automatically after you reset it.

 If you change to the directory of the Recycle Bin store folder using Command Prompt, you’ll see some cryptic file names.
-When you delete a file, the Recycle Bin assign a obscure file name and stores it.
+When you delete a file, the Recycle Bin assigns the deleted item an obscure file name and stores it.
 Only Windows knows the file name mappings.

 IMPORTANT: The following procedure permanently deletes all files and folders which are already in the Recycle Bin (from all user accounts in the system) and cannot be recovered.